 - Re-consult those people who have commented on a proposal that has been significantly revised.

-- Include the comments in the Planning and Transportation Committee report if the decision is made by the Committee, which is available on the website or include a summary of the comments in the report, if the decision is made under Delegated Powers, which is held on the application file.
+- Include the comments in the Planning Subcommittee report if the decision is made by the Committee, which is available on the website or include a summary of the comments in the report, if the decision is made under Delegated Powers, which is held on the application file.

 - Issue a decision on a planning application within two working days of the decision being made and make it available on Public Access